Short Bowel Syndrome in Children

 How is short bowel syndrome diagnosed in a child?

-If your child has had a large part of their small intestine removed, your child's healthcare provider will look for short bowel syndrome.
-If your child has a history of surgery and symptoms of short bowel syndrome, your child is likely to have the condition.
-Diagnosing small bowel syndrome may be trickier if your child is born with the condition.
+If your child has had a large part of their small intestine removed, their healthcare provider will watch for short bowel syndrome.
+If your child has a history of surgery and symptoms of short bowel syndrome, they have a much higher risk of developing the condition.
+Diagnosing it may be harder if your child is born with the condition.

-Your child’s healthcare provider may rule out other causes of your child's symptoms.
-The provider will do an exam and ask about your child’s symptoms.
+Your child’s provider may rule out other causes of their symptoms.
+The provider will do an exam and ask about their symptoms.
 Your child may also need other tests.
 These can include:

 - Basic blood tests to check for infection, anemia, and electrolytes